 Nidderdale Rambler service 823 will no longer operate.

 Nidderdale Rambler service 825 will be revised to operate between Ripon, Fountains Abbey, Brimham Rocks and Pateley Bridge, extending to Upper Nidderdale or Grassington on alternate operating days.
-This service is now supported by the National Trust and the Yorkshire Dales Society.
+This service is now supported by the National Trust and the Friends of the Dales.

 Northern Dalesman service 830 from Lancashire will be revised to start in Preston and operate via Kirkby Lonsdale.
 Connections from Morecambe will be available on Malham Tarn Shuttle service 881.
 The bus will no longer serve Thwaite or Keld, but connections to these places will be available by changing buses at Muker.
 This service is continues to be supported by Northern and the Friends of the Settle-Carlisle Line.

 Northern Dalesman service 830 from the North East will operate via Thwaite and Keld on the outward journey.
 An additional early afternoon return journey will be provided between Ingleton, Ribblehead and Hawes.
-This service is now supported by Northern Powergrid and donors to a fundraising campaign organised by the Yorkshire Dales Society.
+This service is now supported by Northern Powergrid and donors to a fundraising campaign organised by the Friends of the Dales.

 Ingleborough Pony service 831 will no longer operate, but an additional early afternoon return journey between Ingleton, Ribblehead and Hawes will instead be provided on Northern Dalesman service 830.